italianbooklets/italianbooklets.github.io/README.md

 Updating an existing booklet can be as simple as replacing the old PDF file with a new one which has the same name as before.
-If the new file has a different name (indicating version number), then its `booklet` entry in `_data/languages.yml` should also be updated to the new file name.
+If the new file has a different name (indicating version number, perhaps), then its `booklet` entry in `_data/languages.yml` should also be updated to the new file name (see above).